-Item Warranty Term Length Steel bicycle frames with wheel size less than 20" Lifetime, for as long as the original retail purchaser owns the bicycle Steel bicycle frames with 20", 24", 26", or 700c wheels Lifetime, for as long as the original retail purchaser owns the bicycle Alloy bicycle frames with 20", 24", 26", or 700c wheels Lifetime, for as long as the original retail purchaser owns the bicycle Full Carbon Fiber or Carbon fiber/alloy bicycle frames with 20", 24", 26", or 700c wheels Lifetime, for as long as the original retail purchaser owns the $\ensuremath{bicycle}\xspace^$ Full Suspension bicycle frames Five years from the date of original retail purchase to the original purchaser of the bicycle Forks, Non-branded One year from the date of original retail purchase Forks, Branded Covered under the fork manufacturer's warranty.
-Consult dealer for details.
-Components, Non-branded One year from the date of original retail purchase Components, Branded Covered under the component manufacturer's warranty.
-Consult your dealer for details.
-Finish and decals One year from the date of original retail purchase Suspension parts including but not limited to bushings, pivot bearings, link plates, bolts, fasteners, chain stays, seat stays, and shock units One year from the date of original retail purchase under the condition that the bicycle is regularly maintained as well as operated under normal riding conditions Labor, frame replacement One year from the date of original retail purchase Labor, parts replacement / Including Swingarm Thirty days from the date of original retail purchase
+ITEM WARRANTY TERM LENGTH Steel bicycle frames with wheel size less than 20" Lifetime, for as long as the original retail purchaser owns the bicycle Steel bicycle frames with 20", 24", 26", or 700c wheels Lifetime, for as long as the original retail purchaser owns the bicycle Alloy bicycle frames with 20", 24", 26", or 700c wheels Lifetime, for as long as the original retail purchaser owns the bicycle Full Carbon Fiber or Carbon fiber/alloy bicycle frames with 20°, 24°, 26°, or 700c wheels Lifetime, for as long as the original retail purchaser owns the bicycle Full Suspension bicycle frames Five years from the date of original retail purchase to the original purchaser of the bicycle Forks One year from the date of original retail purchase, unless otherwise specified Components, Non-branded One year from the date of original retail purchase Components, Branded Covered under the component manufacturer's warranty, consult your dealer for details.
+Finish and decals One year from the date of original retail purchase Suspension parts including but not limited to bushings, pivot bearings, link plates, bolts, fasteners, chain stays, seat stays, and shock units One year from the date of original retail purchase under the condition that the bicycle is regularly maintained as well as operated under normal riding conditions Aftermarket Framesets One year from the date of original retail purchase Labor, frame replacement One year from the date of original retail purchase Labor, parts replacement / Including Swingarm Thirty days from the date of original retail purchase

-This warranty only applies to the original retail purchaser and is not transferable.

-Specific model exceptions to this warranty are noted with the bicycle documentation.

-- 3 Diamondback Bicycles sole obligation during the acceptable duration of this warranty is, at Diamondback Bicycles option, to - repair or replace the product with a current item that is equivalent in construction, design, or value. - 4.
+- This warranty only applies to the original retail purchaser and is not transferable. - Specific model exceptions to this warranty are noted with the bicycle documentation. - Diamondback Bicycles sole obligation during the acceptable duration of this warranty is, at Diamondback Bicycles option, to repair or replace the product with a current item that is equivalent in construction, design, or value. - 4.
 Diamondback Bicycles liability under this limited warranty shall never exceed the amount of the original purchase.

-To obtain service under this warranty, you must:
+- To obtain service under this warranty, you must:

-- 1. Return your fully assembled Diamondback Bicycles bicycle to a Diamondback Bicycles Authorized Dealer within the United States of America.
+1. Return your fully assembled Diamondback Bicycles bicycle to a Diamondback Bicycles Authorized Dealer within the United States of America.
 A bicycle that has had the components removed cannot be evaluated or warranted. - 2.
-Provide proof of purchase, including but not limited to the retail bill of sale, your credit or debit card receipt, or other satisfactory proof of the date of purchase.
+Provide proof of purchase, including but not limited to the retail bill of sale, your credit or debit card receipt, or other satisfactory proof of the date of purchase. - The proof of purchase must indicate the bicycle was sold by an authorized Diamondback dealer within the United States.
+Bicycles purchased from non-authorized dealers, whether online or at a store level, are excluded from this warranty policy.